bryanhorstmann/nut-configs/README.md

 `upsmon.conf` calls `/bin/upssched` as a `NOTIFYCMD`.
 This ensures the configutaion in `upssched.conf` is executed.

 ### cron
 The ups beeper does not stay off.
 Appears to turn back on after losing power or turning itself off.
-This is a simple cron that will check the current status and if the beeper is not disbaled, disable it.
+This is a simple cron that will check the current status and if the beeper is not disabled, disable it.
 Requires a few variables to be configured.

 ## Commands
 ### Get current status.